NordicSemiconductor/asset-tracker-cloud-app-aws-js/README.md

 ### Configure AWS credentials

-The end-to-end tests run against a real instance of the [nRF Asset Tracker for AWS](https://github.com/NordicSemiconductor/asset-tracker-cloud-aws-js).
+The end-to-end tests run against an instance of the [nRF Asset Tracker for AWS](https://github.com/NordicSemiconductor/asset-tracker-cloud-aws-js).

 Either, use the credentials you created, when setting up the solution, or enable